 We hesitate to say that these boots are uncomfortable because their super large and spacious fit guarantees that statement would be false.
 There is no doubt, however, that these are among the worst fitting boots in this review.
 The problem is that they are gigantic, both in the fit inside the boot, and the design of the boot in general.
 Even with a very thick sock on, there is so much foot slop and movement inside this boot that we would consider sizing down.
 No amount of cranking the laces down is going to cinch up this boot to make it feel snug.
 The room on the inside isn't the only problem, the whole boot is just huge.

 We also can't get over how heavy they are.
 At 5 lbs.
-5 ounces for a pair of size 11 men's boots, these are almost a full pound heavier than the Kamik Greenbay 4 the second most substantial boots, and over two pounds more than the Keen Durand Polar.
-The sloppy fit, large design, and hefty weight guarantee that this is not a boot we would want to spend any time hiking round in.
+5 ounces for a pair of size 11 men's boots, these are almost a full pound heavier than the Kamik Greenbay 4 the second most substantial boots, and over two pounds more than the Oboz Bridger 10.
+The sloppy fit, large design, and hefty weight guarantee that this is not a boot we would want to spend any time hiking around in.
 Limited to shoveling, chopping wood and running errands, this is a niche boot model.

 Ease of Use